felixschndr/mealie-bring-api/README.md

 Mealie instance to be publicly available (from the internet).
 Since many users want their self-hosted services to *not* be available from the internet, I chose to create this integration.

-This project provides the source code and a container image for a simple webserver.
-This webserver can run next to the users Mealie instance (for example with `docker-compose`) and listen for requests.
+This project provides the source code and a container image for a simple webserver which listens for requests by the Mealie instance and adds the ingredients of a recipe to a specified Bring shopping list.

 ## Architecture